Sheffield city skyline.

 A new member of the Sheffield Lay Carmelite Community

-being received into the Third Order by group leader Walter Whitman (left).
+being received into the Third Order by former group leader Walter Whitman (left).